 In set 2, now run the same model by using continuous year.In year 2020, we will have 144.2078 million tonnes with lower limit 133.2897 and upper limit 155.1259.
 Similarly human population will be around 1360.614 million with lower limit 1350.522 million and upper limit 1370.706 million.

-This infographics shows the status of Yoga in India.
+This infographics shows the statistics of Road Accidents in India.

 Get on overview on Pradhan Mantri Kaushal Vikas Yojana (PMKVY).